davidwl/AppLaunchpad/website/landingpage/README.md

 layout: blog
 ---

 This is a collection of advanced use cases and example implementations.
-If you are new to Luigi, take a look at our [Getting Started](/docs/getting-started.md) section first.
+If you are new to AppLaunchpad, take a look at our [Getting Started](/docs/getting-started.md) section first.
 <!-- Excerpt -->

 Google's `id_token` contains basic identity data like name and user ID, which allows for this data to be shown in the profile.